General Motors Super Cruise Driver Assistance Technology

 - September 2017: the first Super Cruise system is installed in the 2018 Cadillac CT6.

 General Motors Super Cruise was first released to the public on the 2018 model-year Cadillac CT6 during the third quarter of 2017.
-The system will then make its way to the Cadillac CT5, followed by the Cadillac CT4 sedan.
-As we write this, the Cadillac XT4, Cadillac XT5, Cadillac XT6 and Cadillac Escalade SUV’s do not offer the system.
+The system will then make its way to the Cadillac CT5, followed by the Cadillac CT4 sedan and and Cadillac Escalade SUV.
+As we write this, the Cadillac XT4, Cadillac XT5, and Cadillac XT6 SUV’s do not offer the system.

 Follow GM Authority’s coverage of Super Cruise at this link: GM Super Cruise news.